urbanmagpie/to_do_list/README.md

         print(f"Added task: {task}")
     elif choice == '2':
         if not tasks:
             print("Your to-do list is empty.
-Nothing to remove,")
+Nothing to remove.")
         else:
             print("Your tasks:")
             for i, task in enumerate(tasks, start=1):